kaenkogashi/DHR-WebImages/README.md

 This ReadMe explains DHR-WebImages dataset's CSV headers (DHR_train.csv and DHR_test.csv).

-Image_ID: image id of DHR.
+Image_ID: Unique image id of DHR-WebImages.

 URL: Image download URL.

 p1x1,	p1y1,	p1x2 ,p1y2: DHR's person1 bounding box upper left and lower right's x,y coordinate.
-Please note that all coordinates are after the images have been scaled to 640 pixels in height or width.
+Please note that all coordinates are after the original images have been scaled to 640 pixels in height or width.

 p2x1,	p2y1,	p2x2 ,p2y2: DHR's person2 bounding box upper left and lower right's x,y coordinate.
-Please note that all coordinates are after the images have been scaled to 640 pixels in height or width.
+Please note that all coordinates are after the original images have been scaled to 640 pixels in height or width.

 DHR_Verb_Id_1,	DHR_Verb_Id_2,	DHR_Verb_Id_3: DHR's verb ID.
 DHR_Verb_Ids are numbers from 0 to 51.